-Best used in between shampoo’s for a water-free way to freshen and restyle your hair, not only does dry shampoo remove excess oil from your hair, it’s the perfect hair pick-me-up to take your ‘do from day to night, adding texture and volume to your locks.
+Best used in between shampoos for a water-free way to freshen and restyle your hair, not only does dry shampoo remove excess oil from your hair, it’s the perfect hair pick-me-up to take your ‘do from day to night, adding texture and volume to your locks.
 The product works to absorb all the excess oils in your hair so no one has to know that you haven’t actually washed your hair in days… Sneaky!
 The best thing about dry shampoo is that is makes it possible to eke out a couple of extra days between washes.
-If your current haircare routine includes a daily wash, try only washing every second or third day and use Pantene Cheat Day Dry Foam in between.
-You’ll not only shave valuable minutes off your morning or evening haircare regimen, but you’ll notice your hair’s easier to manage and style.
-Dry shampoo is the perfect in between mini-refresh, resetting your style with volume at the roots and eliminating grease.
+If your current hair care routine includes a daily wash, try only washing every second or third day and use Pantene Cheat Day Dry Foam in between.
+You’ll not only shave valuable minutes off your morning or evening hair care regimen, but you’ll notice your hair’s easier to manage and style.
+Dry shampoo is perfect in-between mini-refresh, resetting your style with volume at the roots and eliminating grease.

 How many days in a row can you use dry shampoo?

 Ok so while dry shampoo is the best, it doesn’t mean you can forget about washing your hair altogether.
-We all like a lie in, but there are times where your hair will need a through rinse and cleanse, so just ensure your addiction to dry shampoo stays within healthy limits.
+We all like a lie-in, but there are times when your hair will need a thorough rinse and cleanse, so just ensure your addiction to dry shampoo stays within healthy limits.
 A general rule of thumb is two or three times a week max for any leave-in product that doesn’t involve washing the hair, unless it’s a hydrating oil, as even with dry shampoo, there can be too much of a good thing.